PyranoTheDev/Tome---An-Ink-Variant/README.md

 # Getting started

+FULL DISCLOSURE: I am not affiliated with Inkle.
+This is my fork of their engine and the instructions here as of now are for Ink.
+Tome has not been released yet.

 **Download [Inky, our ink editor](https://github.com/inkle/inky), and the follow either:**

  * [The basics tutorial](https://www.inklestudios.com/ink/web-tutorial/) if you're non-technical and/or if you'd like to use ink to make a web-based interactive fiction game